swiftlang/swift/docs/ABI.rst

   decl-name ::= identifier
-  decl-name ::= identifier 'L' INDEX         // locally-discriminated declaration decl-name ::= identifier identifier 'l'    // file-discriminated declaration
+  decl-name ::= identifier 'L' INDEX         // locally-discriminated declaration decl-name ::= identifier identifier 'LL'    // file-discriminated declaration

 The first identifier in a file-discriminated ``<decl-name>>`` is a string that represents the file the original declaration came from.